Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 Yes.
 All that matters is that they were at some point a Czechoslovak citizen.

 My ancestor(s) were Slovaks, yet were born outside of what is now Slovakia.
-Am I elgible?
+Am I eligible?

 Unfortunately, only those ancestors born in what is now Slovakia are eligible.